ethereum/EIPs/EIPS/eip-modular-smart-contract-accounts-and-plugins.md

 > function validateOwnership(bytes calldata) external;
 > ```

-Hooks may have any function name.
+Hooks MAY have any function name.
-Global hooks are used for every tx.
+Global hooks MUST be executed for every incoming call.
 The global preHook function MUST take in the parameters `(bytes calldata data)`.
 The global postHook function MUST take in the parameters `(bytes calldata data)`.
-For sets of hooks that are used specifically with execution funtions, they can be paired and share information through returned value.
+For sets of hooks that are used specifically with execution funtions, they MAY be paired and share information through returned value.
 The preHook function MUST take in the parameters `(bytes calldata data)` and return `(bytes calldata preHookReturnedData)`.
 The postHook function MUST take in the parameters `(bytes calldata data, bytes calldata preHookReturnedData)`.